The difference between Bare Rooted and Potted Roses

 Available for shipping August to April only.

 Potted roses are supplied in potting mix with foliage and in some cases, blooms, depending on the variety and timing of delivery.
-They make excellent gifts and are ideal for those not willing to wait for next winter to add a rose to their garden.
+They make excellent gifts and are ideal for those not wishing to wait for next winter to add a rose to their garden.

 Potted roses can be either kept in the current pots until the following Winter, or planted out into your garden as a normal pot plant.
 Care must be taken in the re-planting of any potted rose during Summer to ensure the plant does not dry out.